rah0029/Quantium_Internship/README.md

 ### Task 1: Data Preparation and Customer Analytics
 Objective: Understand customer purchasing behaviors and segment customers based on their purchasing tendencies.

--Conducted high-level data cleaning and feature engineering, including identifying outliers and ensuring consistent data formats.
+- Conducted high-level data cleaning and feature engineering, including identifying outliers and ensuring consistent data formats.
 - Derived additional insights, such as product brand and pack size, to enhance the understanding of purchasing drivers.
 - Analyzed customer segments to identify purchasing patterns, focusing on high-value segments like young families and retirees.
 Result: Provided actionable insights on customer demographics and purchasing trends to guide strategic marketing and promotions.